 Remember and honor those who died

-Due to health and safety concerns, Camp Erin will take place online on Zoom from home; materials, provided free of charge, can picked up at the CaringMatters Cottage in Gaithersburg, Maryland, during the drive-by welcome event.
+Due to health and safety concerns, Camp Erin will take place online on Zoom from home; materials, provided free of charge, can be picked up at Bar-T in in Gaithersburg, Maryland, during the drive-by welcome event.
 If campers are unable to pick up materials during the welcome event, alternative arrangements can be made.

 Camp Erin allows youth to: